-The global supply chain for these rare earth metals is fragile and vulnerable to geopolitics.
-Our guests on Trade Finance TV take a closer look at geopolitical choke points, supply risks, and what is being done to manage this by governments, producers and financiers.
+Clarissa Dann: Rare earth metals are essential raw inputs used to manufacture more than 200 commercial products, and the global supply chain for these rare earth metals is very fragile and vulnerable to geopolitics.
+So our guests on Trade Finance TV today will take a closer look at what is being done to manage this by governments, producers and financiers.